dansileshi/dansileshi/README.md

 # Hi there 👋

-## I'm Daniel 😀
-### Data Scientist

----

-I have technical/research experience and interest in:
+ I'm Daniel 😀, Data Scientist, with technical/research experience and interest in:
 - Deep Learning
 - Machine Learning
 - Computer Vision